UBNanosatLab/startracker/camera_simulator/README.md

 ###Now run these

-`sudo pip install PyOpenGL PyOpenGL_accelerate "PyVRML97==2.3.0a4" simpleparse numpy "OpenGLContext==2.2.0a3"`
+`sudo -H pip install PyOpenGL PyOpenGL_accelerate "PyVRML97==2.3.0a4" simpleparse numpy "OpenGLContext==2.2.0a3"`
-`sudo pip install pillow PyDispatcher PyVRML97 OpenGLContext`
+`sudo -H pip install pillow PyDispatcher PyVRML97 OpenGLContext`

 I you are using Linux run this code